 Integrating Stripe only took a couple of weeks.
 “We’ve saved hundreds of hours of engineering time by integrating with Stripe—clear API docs and Stripe’s support team got us up and running quickly, even with a complicated global integration,” Roccon said.

-“Stripe continues to keep its foot on the gas, investing in machine learning and other advanced automation to ensure they provide the industry’s best acceptance rates.
-Since changing processors, we have seen a 4% uplift in auth rates which has resulted in an additional $3M in revenue to our business that we wouldn’t have had without Stripe,“ Roccon said.
-Below is the breakdown of how Zapier achieved a 4% uplift from Stripe:
+He added, “Stripe continues to keep its foot on the gas, investing in machine learning and other advanced automation to ensure they provide the industry’s best acceptance rates.
+Since changing processors, we have seen a 4% uplift in auth rates which has resulted in an additional $3M in revenue to our business that we wouldn’t have had without Stripe."

 Adaptive Acceptance created 1.24% of the total uplift leading to $1M+ in additional revenue